KeyboardKit/KeyboardKit/README.md

 [Read more here][Audio-Feedback].

-## Localization

-KeyboardKit supports multiple locales.
-You can easily implement and inject your own localized services if the library doesn't support your specific locale.

-[Read more here][Localization]

-## Resources & Assets

-KeyboardKit comes with colors and images that makes it really easy to create native-looking, dazzling keyboards.

-[Read more here][Resources]

 ## Extensions

-KeyboardKit comes with many keyboard-specific extensions, like providing the text document proxy with powerful, otherwise missing functionalty.
-Check out the demo apps and source code for examples and more information.
+KeyboardKit comes with many keyboard-specific extensions, like providing the text document proxy with powerful, otherwise missing functionalty etc. Check out the demo apps and source code for examples and more information.

 ## Demo Applications